Shicheng-Guo/GEO/Lung/readme.md

-## Genetic and Epigeneitc Research to Human Lung Diseases
+## Genetic and Epigenetic Research to Human Lung Diseases